-During treatment the acupuncturist sets the electric current intensity starts off very low and is increased until the person can feel it and then slowly raised until a tolerable level is reached.
+During treatment the acupuncturist sets the electric current intensity very low and then its increased until the person can feel it and then slowly raised until a tolerable level is reached.
 Treatment lasts around 30 minutes.
 It isn't painful but isn't relaxing as regular treatments as you feel an electric current being passed into specific areas of your body, like a gentle electric-shock.

-A lot of research into acupuncture uses electric acupuncture as it's a stronger form of therapy and may achieve better results.
+A lot of research uses this type of electro acupuncture treatments as it's a stronger form of therapy and may achieve better results.
 It's believed to work on the nervous system.

-Personally, I only use it when there is numbness and nerve pain, which electric acupuncture is particularly good at treating.
-Otherwise, I find relaxing on the couch with regular acupuncture can be of more benefit than intense electrical acupuncture therapy.
+Personally, I only use it when there is numbness and nerve pain, which it's particularly good at treating.
+Otherwise, I find relaxing on the couch with regular form of treatment can be of more benefit.